Celebrate Juneteenth in Colorado, a day to mark freedom from slavery — and freedom for all people

 In addition to great entertainment, people will be able to enjoy delicious food.

-There will be barbecue, of course, but also foods from around the world, including Indonesian, Jamaican and more.
+Red is a special color for Juneteenth, so people celebrate with red foods.
+There will also be barbecue, along with foods from around the world, including Indonesian, Jamaican and more.

 “From hearing about emancipation to enjoying good music, speeches from kids and laughter, we’ll have a lot of fun,” Smith said.

 Denver residents have a rich tradition of celebrating Juneteenth.
-Barbecues, parades and concerts have commemorated Juneteenth since at least the early 1950s in Denver’s remarkable Five Points neighborhood.
-Dubbed the Harlem of the West, Five Points became a mecca for legendary jazz performers including Duke Ellington and Billie Holliday.
-Five Points is named for the star-like spot where five streets come together near downtown Denver.
-Now Five Points is the place where Denverites gather to celebrate unity and freedom for all people during Juneteenth.
+Barbecues, parades and concerts have commemorated Juneteenth since at least the early 1950s in Denver’s remarkable Five Points neighborhoodDubbed the Harlem of the West, Five Points became a mecca for legendary jazz performers, including Duke Ellington and Billie Holiday.
+Five Points is named for the star-like intersection where five streets converge near downtown Denver.
+Now, Five Points is the place where Denverites gather to celebrate unity and freedom for all people during Juneteenth.

-The Fort Collins Juneteenth celebration will feature a vendor market — led by Black and Brown business owners — along with food trucks, live entertainment, face pointing, educational opportunities, a TikTok dance party and more.
+The Fort Collins Juneteenth celebration will feature a vendor market — led by Black and Brown business owners — along with food trucks, live entertainment, face painting, educational opportunities, a TikTok dance party and more.

-Longmont
+Longmont 2026 Juneteenth

-The city of Longmont hosts its Juneteenth celebration on Saturday, June 22 in Roosevelt Park.
+The city of Longmont hosts its Juneteenth celebration on Saturday, June 20, in Roosevelt Park.

 Learn more about the history of Juneteenth in Colorado and across the U.S.

-Visit Denver’s Blair Caldwell African American Research Library located in Denver’s historic Five Points neighborhood.
+Visit Denver’s Blair Caldwell African American Research Library, located in Denver’s historic Five Points neighborhood.
 The library is home to a remarkable collection that documents the history of Black people in Denver and Colorado.

 Learn about the history of Juneteenth in the U.S. The Smithsonian’s National Museum of African American History & Culture includes a wonderful collection of original documents and research resources related to Juneteenth.
 Of course, visitors can see this remarkable museum in person in Washington, D.C.
 But anyone can conduct research online.